-Play Mario Kart 8 Deluxe with your friends
+Grab a friend and race for your life with Mario Kart 8 multiplayer!

 How to join an online multiplayer race with friends

-One of the joys of playing Mario Kart 8 is that you don't have to invite your friends over to race against them.
-You can do so while sitting in your pajamas by racing against them online.
+One of the joys of playing Mario Kart 8 Deluxe is that you don't have to invite your friends over to race against them.
+You can play together while you're both sitting in your pajamas in your own homes by using the online features.

 - Select Online play from the game menu.